AliRiaz34/GuitarDex/README.md

 # GuitarDex
-A guitar practice tracking app that gamifies learning through a Pokemon-inspired leveling system.
+A guitar practice tracking app that gamifies learning through a Pokemon-inspired leveling system and a lot of useful features.
 Track your progress on songs, earn XP through practice sessions, quickly tune between songs and practice songs from "learning", "refined" and "mastered".

 ## How to install on your phone